HewlettPackard/Docker-SimpliVity/ops/README.md

 The inventory is the file named `vm_hosts` in the `~Docker-SimpliVity/ops` directory.
 You need to edit this file to describe the configuration you want to deploy.

-Change to the directory that you previously cloned using git and edit the `vm_hosts` file in the `ops` sub-directory.

 The nodes inside the inventory are organized in groups.
 The groups are defined by brackets and the group names are static so they must not be changed.
 Anything else (hostnames, specifications, IP addresses…) are meant to be amended to match the user needs.
 The groups are as follows: